-Here at Fluro, we’ve been spending more time than usual, recently, creating new websites.
-It’s something we love to do and we’re particularly proud of our latest work for the likes of Mindful Education, Sennheiser, Sagittarius IP, Winchmore Camps and Edgify.
+Here at Fluro, we’ve been creating new websites.
+Lots of them.
+Lukcily, it’s something we love to do.
+We’re particularly proud of our latest work for Mindful Education, Sennheiser, Sagittarius IP, Winchmore Camps and Edgify.

-As is in any area of speciality, the more experience you have, the more best practice dos and don’ts you pick up.
+As with any area of speciality, the more experience you have, the more best-practice dos-and-don’ts you pick up along the way.
 Here are our 5 top tips for creating better websites: